axone-protocol/docs/docs/whitepaper/introduction.md

 It allows anyone to create and design Data Space with as much freedom as possible.
 For developers, data scientists and communities at large:

-- Customize Data Space governance with no-code tools & templates.
+- Customize Data Space governance with no-code tools & templates
-- Build dApps from softwares to interfaces.
+- Build dApps from softwares to interfaces
-- Use or provide components & resources in the OKP4 Ecosystem.
+- Use or provide components & resources in the OKP4 Ecosystem

 #### **OKP4 Dataverse**

 User-friendly tools to share, contribute, benefit and earn (wallet/browser extension, blockchain explorer, Dataverse portal, catalog of dApps, governance interfaces, etc.).
-These tools will allow to interact with the blockchain and with the Ecosystem
+These tools will allow to interact with the blockchain and with the Ecosystem.